peterhcharlton/info/safer_wearables/sops/participation/mail_pack_preparation.md

 Ensure that the following are printed:
 - 2 x return labels
-- Instruction leaflet: _page 6 needs to be in colour_
+- Instruction leaflet
-- Questionnaire (including the participant ID): _the last page needs to be in colour_
+- Questionnaire (without participant ID): _the last page needs to be in colour_

 ## Prepare mail pack